ohbm/hackathon2020/README.md

 Yes.
 The OS-SIG is providing 50 mini-grants worth 100 USD each to help Brainhack attendees set up for online conferencing.
 Apply via the registration link.

 In addition, the OS-SIG is committed to making the OHBM Brainhack more accessible.
-In particular, if the Brainhack fees make it impossible for you to attend the OHBM Brainhack, please send us an email at: ossig2019@inria.fr sharing some details about your situation.
+In particular, if the Brainhack fees makes it impossible for you to attend the OHBM Brainhack, please send us email at: ossig2019@inria.fr sharing brief details about your situation.
 We will consider waving those fees as necessary.

 ## Do I need to register for the OHBM conference to attend the OHBM Brainhack?

 No.
 The main conference and the OHBM Brainhack are separate events and you can choose to register for Brainhack only.

-You do not need to be an OHBM member to register and the price of registration will be the same regardless of your membership status.
+You do not need to be an OHBM member to register and the price of registration will be same regardless of your membership status.

 ## For more information